dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 (3 rows)
 ```

 `VAACUMM` removes the dead tuples and updates the stats table.
-It does not reclaim the space occupied by the dead tuples.
+It does not reclaim the space occupied by the dead tuples in all the cases.
+There are cases where the space is reclaimed by acquiring an `ACCESS EXCLUSIVE` lock on the table.

 ```sql
 vacuum test_table;
 ```
 After vacuuming, we see that the dead tuples have been removed, but the disk space has not been reclaimed.

 ```sql
 select lp, lp_len, t_xmin, t_xmax, t_ctid, t_data from heap_page_items(get_raw_page('test_table', 0));